-No academic credit is given for attendance at the Residential Conference.
-Students who attend a seminar at an RC and wish to study the topic further may, with the permission of the seminar instructor and Psychology Department Chair, register for an Independent Study course (ALL 8100) following the RC and receive 1 academic credit upon completion.
+No academic credit is given for attendance at the VLE Students who attend a seminar at an VLE and wish to study the topic further may, with the permission of the seminar instructor and department chair, register for an independent study course (ALL 8100) following the VLE and receive 1 academic credit upon completion.
 Each course is individually designed and negotiated with the seminar instructor.
-Not all RC workshops, courses, and seminars are eligible for the follow-up Independent Study credit.
-Students will need to review their program plans to confirm that the 1 credit Independent Study can be applied toward their degree requirements.
+Not all VLE workshops, courses, and seminars are eligible for the follow-up independent study credit.
+Students will need to review their program plan to confirm the 1 credit independent study will satisfy degree requirements.

-If a student must miss an RC due to extenuating circumstances that include but are not limited to documented medical hardship or family emergency, attendance at an RC must be made up at a later date, even if that date is when the student would normally not be required to attend RCs.
+If a student must miss an VLE due to extenuating circumstances that include but are not limited to documented medical hardship or family emergency, attendance at an RC must be made up at a later date, even if that date is when the student would normally not be required to attend RCs.
 In such cases, the student needs to notify the Psychology Department Chair prior to the missed conference and request an approval.
 Refer to the Student Refund Policy for additional information.